A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 Title | Max XP
 ------|-------
 Raid on Sandpoint | 500
-Journey to Jorgenfist | 500
+Journey to Jorgenfist | 165
-Valley of the Black Tower | 500 (currently 635)
+Valley of the Black Tower | 685
-Jorgenfist | 500 (currently 510)
+Jorgenfist | 560
-Library | 500 (currently 235)
+Library | 450

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
-Relatively low CRs tend to need to be raised more to work in 2E.
+Low CRs tend to need to be raised more to work in 2E.

 ## TO DO